20% off your first purchase with code: SHOP24

 1. The Desk Fairy is loved by many elementary school teachers.
 She flies around when students aren’t there and leaves a fairy note on the extra neat desks.
 Younger students love this!

-2. Reward Coupons are a great tool to use.
-You can place one of the student's desk that looks the best.
+2. Reward Coupons a great tool to use.
+You can place one on the student’s desk that looks the best.
 Sometime the entire class can earn a group reward (like extra recess or dance party) when the whole room looks great.

 3. A little piece of candy on every clean desk in the morning is a great way to start the day and an effective motivator.